philbudne/xxl/doc/syntax.md

 The Object "__xxl" contains the following members:
         import: a function to import another file (namespace returned as Object)
-        pyimport: a function to import a Python module as a PyObj "." returns a wrapped value (Bool, Str, Number) or another PyObj.
+        pyimport: a function to import a Python module as a PyObject "." returns a wrapped value (Bool, Str, Number) or another PyObj.
 PyObj's are callable.
-        exit: a function, takes an int
+        exit: a function, takes an int, exit process with integer status value
-        argv: a list of strings
+        argv: a list of strings of arguments following the program path
-        uerror: a function, takes a string, causes fatal error temporary(?) debug functions:
+        uerror: a function, takes a string, causes fatal error debug functions:
-                break: break to Python debugger
+                break: break to Python debugger, with optional value (available in pdb as x)
                 print: convert arguments to Str, concatenate and print to stdout
                 error: convert arguments to Str, concatenate and print to stderr
-                backtrace: print xxl return stack to stderr (plus a few more undocumented functions, for internal use)
+                backtrace: print xxl return stack to stderr

 Base classes are available via `var classes = import("classes");`